databendlabs/databend/docs/doc/10-deploy/06-scw.md

 title: Deploy Databend With Scaleway OS
 sidebar_label: With Scaleway OS
 description:
-  How to deploy Databend with Scaleway OS
+  How to deploy Databend with Scaleway OS.
 ---

 :::tip